agfoote/scRNAseq_R_pipeline/README.md

 # Single-Cell RNA-Seq Standard Pipeline in R 🧬

-This repository provides a comprehensive pipeline for processing and analyzing single-cell RNA-sequencing data using R. The workflow leverages several R packages—including Seurat, tidyverse, and DoubletFinder—to facilitate quality control, normalization, doublet detection, downstream analysis, and visualization.
+This repository provides a comprehensive pipeline for processing and analyzing single-cell RNA-sequencing data using R.

+The workflow leverages several R packages—including Seurat, tidyverse, and DoubletFinder (among others)—to facilitate quality control, normalization, doublet detection, downstream analysis, and initial visualization.
+Each folder contains a Markdown (.Rmd) file, including corresponding code, visualizations (plots), and detailed outputs, providing a clear record of the analysis workflow and results.
 The pipeline is designed to be modular, allowing users to save intermediate results (e.g., normalized data objects) and resume analysis without re-running the entire workflow.

 ## _Pipeline Overview 🚀_
 ## Section 1: QC Standard Data Preparation 📊